 No specific laws identified for this ruling.

-Employee won on all claims including breach of contract, unjust enrichment, retaliatory discharge, and intentional misrepresentation.
-Appellate court affirmed the trial court's judgment and reduced punitive damages award.
+Employee prevailed on breach of contract, unjust enrichment, and retaliatory discharge claims.
+Jury awarded compensatory damages and punitive damages; appellate court affirmed the trial court's judgment, including the reduced punitive damages award.

 An employer terminated an employee after she requested unpaid commissions pursuant to her contract.
 The employee sued her former employer claiming breach of contract, unjust enrichment, retaliatory discharge, and intentional misrepresentation.
 She also sought punitive damages.
 The jury found in the employee's favor on all claims and awarded damages for breach of contract, unjust enrichment, and retaliatory discharge as well as awarding punitive damages.
 The former employer sought post-trial relief, arguing the jury's verdicts were inconsistent and that the jury's punitive damages award was in error and excessive.
 The trial court concluded the verdicts were consistent but did reduce, while not eliminating, the punitive damages award.
 The former employer appeals, challenging the compensatory and punitive damage awards.
 We affirm.